 Former students not registered for at least one credit at a University of Hawai'i system campus in the preceding semester are not eligible to register and must reapply for admission.
 Tuition and all applicable fees must be paid in full on, or before, the published deadline or the student's registration may be cancelled.
 Students who register during the late registration period will be liable for all applicable tuition and other related fees for the classes taken, whether or not they attend those classes.
-Students who register after the published payment deadlines will NOT be automatically disenrolled (purged) for non-payment or not-attendance.
 Therefore, students are advised to officially withdraw from classes they do not plan to attend.
 Failure to withdraw will result in a financial obligation to the University of Hawai'i and may also result in a failing grade for the class(es) in question.